rune007/rune_stocks_flutter/README.md

 In order to run the application, you need to get your own free API Key from Finnhub Stock API, and paste it into the variable apiKey in the file: lib/services/stock_api_client.dart

+Some of the packages that the app is using are slightly outdated.
+The app will need to be refactored if you update the packages.
+But if you do not update the packages, you can run the app.

 ![ui_bull_state_stock](/screen_shots/ui_bull_state_stock.png)
 ![ui_bear_state_stock](/screen_shots/ui_bear_state_stock.png)
 ![look_up_stock_symbol](/screen_shots/look_up_stock_symbol.png)